encounterplus/module-packer/README.md

 **Values:**
 All `Module.yaml` values are optional - and default values will be used for anything not specified.
+- `author`: The author of the module.
+- `auto-increment-version`: May be `true` or `false`.
+If `true`, it will cause the version number to automatically increment each time the module is packed.
+This is useful for keeping track
+- `category`: The category of the module.
+May be `adventure` or `other`.
+- `code`: A reference code for the module.
+- `cover`: The file name of the cover image for the module (placed in the same directory).
+- `description`: The description of the module.
+- `encounters`: The encounters to include with the module.
+See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
 - `id`: If specified, will cause a module to be overwritten rather than duplicated when repeatedly imported. *Never* copy another module's UUID, or you will cause that module to be overwritten.
+- `maps`: The maps to include with the module.
+See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
 - `name`: The name of the module.
+- `print-cover`: The cover to use as the cover image in PDF output (this will be, effectively, a page 0).
 - `slug`: The slug for the module.
 Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
 If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
 Repeats will cause prevent the module from being created.
-- `description`: The description of the module.
-- `category`: The category of the module.
-May be `adventure` or `other`.
-- `author`: The author of the module.
-- `code`: A reference code for the module.
-- `cover`: The file name of the cover image for the module (placed in the same directory).
 - `version`: The version of the module.
 Must be an integer.
-- `compressImages`: If true, the images will be automatically compressed to make the module smaller in file size.
-- `autoIncrementVersion`: May be `true` or `false`.
-If `true`, it will cause the version number to automatically increment each time the module is packed.
-This is useful for keeping track
-- `maps`: The maps to include with the module.
-See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).
-- `encounters`: The encounters to include with the module.
-See more in the [Including Maps & Encounters Tutorial](MapsAndEncounters.md).

 ## Groups and Folders